Back to articles

 });

-Filter out unnecessary HTTP requests and resources
+Filter out unnecessary resources

 await page.route('https://events.framer.com/script', route => route.abort());